deargle-classes/security-analytics-assignments/_labs/lab-python-app-development.md

 listed in there.
 This is common.

 This all assumes, of course, that you keep your requirements.txt up to date with all of the packages that are actually needed, along with their precise versions!

-### Deleting unwanted virtual environments

-_virtualenvwrapper_ provides a `rmvirtualenv` command which will take care of virtualenv cleanup for you.
-If you decide you're done forever with 'yay-virtual', you could run the following:

-    rmvirtualenv yay-virtual

-Following this, running `workon` should no longer show 'yay-virtual' as an option.
+Fight dependency hell!

 ## Deliverable

 This whole lab is preparation for future labs.
 So, do the following:

-* Use virtualenvwrapper to create a virtual environment called 'deploy-ml'
+* Use your virtual environment manager -- whether `virtualenv` or `conda env` -- to create a virtual environment called 'deploy-ml'
 * Create a project directory somewhere called 'deploy-ml'
 * Initialize your new 'deploy-ml' directory as a git repository (`git init`)
 * add a README.md to your directory/project with whatever content,